Governance

 Conflict of Interest Policy

-The Corporation provides a comprehensive Conflict of Interest Policy to ensure that there is full disclosure by its Directors, Officers and others in positions of influence in connection with entering into any transaction that may provide an economic benefit to a Director, Officer or to any person or entity with whom they are related or have a financial interest.
+The Corporation provides a comprehensive Conflict of Interest Policy to ensure that there is full disclosure by its Directors, Officers, and others in positions of influence in connection with entering into any transaction that may provide an economic benefit to a Director, Officer, or to any person or entity with whom they are related or have a financial interest.
 This will avoid any question about their undivided loyalty to the Corporation and will ensure that decisions are free of favoritism and based entirely on merit.

 The policy is intended to supplement but not replace any applicable state and federal laws governing conflicts of interest relating to nonprofit and charitable organizations.